TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ContentObjects/GeneralInformation/Index.rst

 When dealing with "cObjects", you're allowed to use a special syntax in order to reuse cObjects without actually creating a copy.
 This has the advantage of minimizing the size of the cached template.
-But on the other hand it doesn't give you the flexibility of overriding values.
+But on the other hand it does not give you the flexibility of overriding values.

 This example will show you how it works::